dminkovsky/kube-cloud-build/README.md

 ?
 Do you want to submit these build requests? (y/N)
 ```

-If you choose "yes", `kube-cloud-build` will submit these build requests
+If you choose "yes," `kube-cloud-build` will submit these build requests
 serially.
 Build logs will stream to your terminal:

 ```